 - A high-quality paint roller cover has a plastic core and will not be harmed by soaking.
 I have soaked the best paint roller for weeks with no problems.

-- Soap is not really necessary (except for some sticky red and yellow pigment), but warm water does speed up the process.
+- They say you need soap.
+No. Soap is not really necessary (except for some sticky red and yellow pigment), but warm water does speed up the process.
 The best roller covers can really bounce back.

-*Above is roller squeegee tool .
+This cleaning tool is a roller squeegee tool and brush comb.
 I keep this at my garage sink: very handy.
 The brush comb on the other edge is for AFTER you clean your brush: comb them straight to dry like new. (p.s. little known tip: you don’t need soap, but a little hair conditioner on your brush gives longevity).

 Using oil-based paints?
-We never ever clean a roller with oil-based paints.
+We almost never ever clean a roller with oil-based paints.
 We did ONCE UPON A TIME, but it’s just too long of a process and when a ‘clean’ roller cover dries, it still has oil and stays crusty.
 Luckily, oil-based paints are almost a thing of the past.
 When we must roll oil, we select an old, used up wool/poly roller cover then throw it away.
-RIP.
+RIP, Krusty the Clown.

-Just one mo’ time: Even if you don’t plan to use these tools again, buy the best paint roller cover on the market. $ave your money.
+Just one mo’ time: Even if you don’t plan to use these tools again, buy the best paint roller cover on the market.
+Save your money.